Skip to main content

 The Verdict

 If you type for hours daily and want a keyboard that lasts the whole degree, shortlist the Keychron K2 Pro.
-Wirecutter recommends it to students more than any other board, and its 9.2 DGH Cost-per-Year-of-Use score is second only to the power strip — because hot-swap sockets stretch its useful life across all four years, so a $99 board genuinely becomes the only one you ever buy.
+RTINGS tests it in its K Pro Series family review, and its 9.2 DGH Cost-per-Year-of-Use score is second only to the power strip — because hot-swap sockets stretch its useful life across all four years, so a $99 board genuinely becomes the only one you ever buy.

 The Focus Layer: Sony WH-1000XM6